Opening a wicker repair shop

 The lower retail shop looked very professional for a wicker repair shop and yet, I could go upstairs whenever I wanted.
 I could even go up there for a nap over lunchtime if I was so inclined.

-I had a wonderfully cheerful old-fashioned shopkeeper’s bell on the door, which hubby hated, so I could hear any time someone opened the door and could quickly run down the stairs to assist them.
+I had a wonderfully cheerful old-fashioned shopkeeper’s bell on the door, which hubby hated, so I could hear whenever someone opened the door and could quickly run down the stairs to assist them.

-Then, one day in 1998, I was doing some client chair caning and gazing out the big front window, when I noticed a guy walking down the street packing a bunch of camera equipment on his back and carrying in his hands.
+One day in 1998, I was doing some client chair caning and gazing out the big front window when I noticed a guy walking down the street packing a bunch of camera equipment on his back and carrying more in his hands.

 Main Street Zumbro Falls, MN 1998

-Since long ago, I had appointed myself the unofficial Welcome Wagon for Zumbro Falls, (I’m really a nosy-rosy), I went outside and struck up a conversation with this newbie to our town, who frankly looked a bit lost.
+Since long ago, I had appointed myself the unofficial Welcome Wagon and Chamber of Commerce member for Zumbro Falls, (I’m really a nosy-rosy), I went outside and struck up a conversation with this newbie to our town, who frankly looked a bit lost.

 small-town-mn-zumbro-falls